input-leap/wiki-prs/wiki/Troubleshooting.md

 [Back to Top](#top)

 ## <a name="multiple_instances">Multiple Instances</a>
-Multiple instances of the background services that Input Leap uses (`barriers` on the server, and `barrierc` on the client) can cause issues.
-For example, if another `barriers` process is running in the backround it will prevent the current process from binding to port `24800` and you may see incorrect status in the GUI.
+Multiple instances of the background services that Input Leap uses (`input-leaps` on the server, and `input-leapc` on the client) can cause issues.
+For example, if another `input-leaps` process is running in the backround it will prevent the current process from binding to port `24800` and you may see incorrect status in the GUI.

 ### Windows
 - Press `Ctrl + Shift + Esc` to open the _Task Manager_
 - Click on the _Details_ tab and click on the _Name_ header to sort by name
-- Make sure there is only one `barrier.exe` process if the GUI is running
+- Make sure there is only one `input-leap.exe` process if the GUI is running
-- Make sure there is only one `barriers.exe` and one `barrierd.exe` process if the server is running
+- Make sure there is only one `input-leaps.exe` and one `input-leapd.exe` process if the server is running
-- Make sure there is only one `barrierc.exe` and one `barrierd.exe` process if the client is running
+- Make sure there is only one `input-leapc.exe` and one `input-leapd.exe` process if the client is running

 ### Linux/Unix/MacOS
-- Use `grep` and `ps` to find barrier processes
+- Use `grep` and `ps` to find input-leap processes
 ```shell
 ps -ax -o user,pid,command | grep -i [b]arrier
 ```
-- Make sure there is only one `barrier` process if the GUI is running
+- Make sure there is only one `input-leap` process if the GUI is running
-- Make sure there is only one `barriers` process if the server is running
+- Make sure there is only one `input-leaps` process if the server is running
-- Make sure there is only one `barrierc` process if the client is running
+- Make sure there is only one `input-leapc` process if the client is running

-__Note:__ The barrier command line arguments may make a single command wrap on the terminal to more than one line
+__Note:__ The input-leap command line arguments may make a single command wrap on the terminal to more than one line

 __Steps to try if unsuccessful:__
-- Try stopping all of the barrier processes (_End Task_ on Windows, `kill <pid>` on Linux/Unix/MacOS) and relaunching the program
+- Try stopping all of the input-leap processes (_End Task_ on Windows, `kill <pid>` on Linux/Unix/MacOS) and relaunching the program
 - Try restarting the computer

 [Back to Top](#top)